hosseinfani/research_publication_collocation/README.md

 ### Clarification

-That is, In other word, Given, Once , By then, either case, either else, **by and large**
+That is, In other word, Given, Once , By then, either case, either else, **by and large (on the whole; everything considered)**

 ### Contrast